Accessibility Policy Statement

-The CSU Accessible Technology Initiative was effective January 1, 2005 with the commitment to support CSU campuses under the Executive Order 926 policy statement on accessibility.
-In accordance with the policy, California State University, Long Beach is committed to providing equal access of information to all and deliver accessibility support to people with disabilities across websites and Information technologies.
+The CSU Accessible Technology Initiative was effective January 1, 2005 with the commitment to support CSU campuses.
+In accordance with the policy, California State University, Long Beach is committed to providing equal access of information to all and deliver accessibility support to people with disabilities across websites and information technologies.

 As a public university California State University, Long Beach is required and dedicated to adhere to policy standards established to ensure compliance of local, state, federal regulation laws and guidelines of Section 508 of the U.S. Rehabilitation Act and the Web Content Accessibility Guidelines (WCAG) 2.0.